karthikags-08/week1-portfolio/README.md

 │   ├── responsive.css
 │   └── variables.css
 ├── js
-│   └── navigationb.js
+│   └── navigation.js
 └── README.md

+---

-## Setup Instructions
+## ⚡ Setup Instructions
 1. Clone the repository
 2. Open the project folder
-3. Run the **index.html** file in any web browser
+3. Open `index.html` in any web browser

+---

-## How Requirements Are Met
+## ✅ How Requirements Are Met

-* Semantic HTML elements such as header, nav, main, section, and footer are used.
+- Used semantic HTML elements (`header`, `nav`, `main`, `section`, `footer`)
-* External CSS files are used for styling and responsiveness.
+- Used external CSS files for styling and responsiveness
-* Media queries are used to make the website responsive.
+- Applied media queries for responsive design
-* CSS Grid and Flexbox are used for layout design.
+- Used CSS Grid and Flexbox for layout
-* JavaScript is used for simple navigation and interaction.
+- Added JavaScript for navigation and interactions